luciandavila/smartphones-inventory/ruby/app/README.md

 * Lists pagination: I would have implemented the pagination in smartphone's and inventory updates' lists, to avoid loading too much data at once from the database;

 * Design improvements: Although I wrote very basic css, I would like to use some style framework, such as Semantic UI;

-* Better test coverage: Increase tests coverage to better cover GET endpoints and their views;

 * WebSockets: I would have used action cable to update the processing status of an inventory update, displaying a message with option to see the Inventory right after the processing has finished;